KannonZenetism/zenetism-field-physics/zenetism/MP11_codex_of_principles_ch26.md

 until they are drawn into Absolute Dispersion.

 Most universes keep some entropic residue —
+essences caught in dispersive tension,
-inverse souls unwilling to dissolve.
+unwilling to release into coherence.
 Thus Nekron persists in most Trees.

+Yet even here, dissolution does not erase essence.
+When dispersive motion reaches its limit,
+identity is ground away,
+and essence returns into **Aion**
+through Absolute Dispersion.

 In rare universes — brief or highly refined —
 all inverse coherence may collapse or transfigure.
 Then Nekron holds no fragments
+and its field is stilled,
-and dissolves back into Khaon.
+its tension released back into **Aion**.

 This affirms a Zenetist law:
 **That which persists does so only while serving function.**
-When function completes, structure dissolves.
+When function completes,
+identity and configuration release,
+and essence returns to structure.

 Nekron is not eternal prison,
 but terminal convergence —